- Buy LINK and 50+ other cryptos

-It’s not currently possible to buy LINK tokens directly with fiat currency (PHP, for example).
-Instead, you’ll need to buy a widely traded cryptocurrency such as bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
+There are many exchanges that let you buy LINK tokens directly with fiat currency (AUD, for example).
+You can also buy cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
 The basic process you’ll need to follow is outlined below:

 The process you’ll have to follow to deposit funds into your account varies depending on the cryptocurrency exchange you choose.
 For example, Binance users can click on “Funds” and then “Deposit” in the menu at the top right of the screen.